Post Charges

 If someone in your practice is modifying charge history in the Correct Mistakes (oops) program in Practice Management, you will see a warning message when you attempt to post charges in PCC EHR.

-You can continue, and even save new charges and payments, but your changes will be held in limbo until the other user leaves oops for the account/patient.
+You can continue, and even save new charges and payments, but your changes will be held in limbo until the other user leaves oops for the billing account.
 When that user finishes, PCC will automatically add the new charges to the appropriate account records and queue up a claim (if appropriate).

 Post Charges for Phone Note and Portal Message Encounters